csahut/blindstore-demo-docker/README.md

 You can either use a ready-to-go docker image or build yours.

-You need a docker-ready host (see how to install docker here: https://docs.docker.com/installation/#installation)
+You need a docker-ready host (see how to install docker here: https://docs.docker.com/installation/#installation).
+Shortly, we run a Debian testing docker, build libScarab, pyScarab and Blindstore from their Git repos.

 ### Ready-to-go docker image